WGAU

-Current notable local programming includes "Classic City Today" with Tim Bryant and "Newsmakers" with Tim Bryant.
+In late June 2024, Cox Radio abruptly dismissed staff at the station, including long time personality Tim Bryant.
 Notable syndicated programming includes talk shows by right-wing conservatives Brian Kilmeade, Rush Limbaugh, Sean Hannity and Dana Losech as well as consumer advocate Clark Howard and the paranormal Coast to Coast AM radio show.

 The station is an affiliate of the Atlanta Braves radio network, the largest radio affiliate network in Major League Baseball.
 The station is also affiliated with Fox News Radio and The Weather Channel.